thycotic/ss-docs/security-hardening/index.md

 > **Note**: Labeled **Allow Remember Me** in the UI.

-“Remember Me” is a convenience option that allows users to remain logged onto SS for up for a specific period.
+"Remember Me" is a convenience option that allows users to remain logged onto SS for up for a specific period.
 This setting can be a security concern because it does not require re-entry of credentials to gain access to SS.

 Disable **Allow Remember Me** on the **Login** tab of the **Configuration** page to get a pass result.
 It must be set to be valid for 1 day or less to not get a fail result.